shyamalschandra/Yankovinator-swift/README.md

 swift build
 ```

-#### 3. Verify Foundation Models
+#### 3. Install and Set Up Ollama

-Foundation Models is included with macOS 15+ and iOS 18+.
-No additional setup is required!
+Yankovinator requires Ollama to be installed and running.
+See the [Ollama Installation](#ollama-installation) section below for complete setup instructions.

 ## Usage